Diversity in Neuroscience Summer Interns

 Research Information:

 Rachel will be monitoring an Ontario professional development league soccer team to examine if repetitive head impacts alter cognitive functioning in youth male soccer players.
 Kinematic impact data collected from practices and games will be measured using wearable impact-measuring mouthguards (IMMs).
 Cognitive motor integration (CMI) tasks are a sensitive measure of brain function combining thought and action, as is often required in sports.
 These tasks may be useful for examining changes in brain function that occur because of purposeful headers.
-The study aims to compare CMI task measures and the data collected from the IMMs throughout a soccer season to examine the relationship between purposeful headers and cognitive functioning in youth male soccer players.
+The study aimed to compare CMI task measures and the data collected from the IMMs throughout a soccer season to examine the relationship between purposeful headers and cognitive functioning in youth male soccer players.

 Sabrina Yang